 Princes Marcelo and Efren (from The Contingency Plan and The Best-Laid Plans) are among my favorite characters, so I suppose it’s no surprise that their story is the one I came back to first when my muse reappeared.
 I promised you this opening scene the other day on Facebook, so here it is.

-(Note, it hasn’t been seen by beta readers, let alone an editor yet, so please squint and forgive as needed.
+(Note, it hasn’t been seen by my editor yet, so please squint and forgive as needed.
 Also, I’m bound to further tweak it on my own, but the gist of the scene should remain as is.)

 Change of Plans